-Serbia is very different from the U.S., but in a great way.
+Serbia was very different from the U.S., but in a great way.
 Upon arrival, I was concerned that the language barrier might be an issue.
-Surprisingly, the majority of people we were with spoke english very well and when challenges arose, we worked together and were able to communicate effectively.
+Surprisingly, the majority of people we were with spoke English very well and when challenges arose, we worked together and were able to communicate effectively.
 Students from the University in Belgrade and Novi Sad, as well as staff from the children’s school took time out of their schedules to show us around their city.
 It was a kind of hospitality that I had never experienced before, being able to meet someone one day and from that day forward spending time with them and their friends and have them cook dinner for you.

-Returning to the states was a struggle with flight cancellations, missed flights and lost luggage, but all worth it.
+Returning to the states was a struggle with flight cancellations, missed flights and lost luggage, but it was all worth it.
 It was so fun to be able to show the Serbian students who came back with us the IU campus and Bloomington.
-Working at Camp Hi-Lite, a camp for people with Down Syndrome at Bradford Woods, alongside the Serbian students was an unforgettable experience.
-Spending all day at camp working with the camp staff and campers and getting to see our campers achieve their goals while having fun with friends was wonderful.
+Working at Camp Hi-Lite, a camp for people with Down Syndrome at Bradford Woods, alongside the Serbian students was another unforgettable experience.
+Spending all day at camp working with the staff and campers and getting to see our campers achieve their goals while having fun with friends was wonderful.
 Then we would get together as a group and talk about the experiences we’d had through the day.
 Being able to see the Serbian students immerse themselves into our culture, just as we had done while in Serbia, helped the trip come full circle.

 Overall, this has been one of the best experiences I have ever had.
 Being able to immerse myself into a different culture has been an eye-opening experience.
 I had so many unforgettable experiences that there were too many to mention, and others that I can’t put into words.
 I will never forget this experience and am grateful to the OVPDEMA study abroad scholarship for helping me fund this unforgettable experience.
 I hope the opportunity arises one day where I can return.